mirkomaty/NetMemCache/readme.md

 Moreover, we think there should be a simple, fast .NET object cache available as open source.

 ## Functionality and Difference to BinaryRage
-+ Each class in BinaryRage is static.
-We reworked the classes to be instantiable to support DI.
++ We reworked the classes to be instantiable to support DI, unlike BinaryRage, where all methods are static.
 + We implemented a clean asynchronous architecture using async/await.
 + The old code calculated a wait time after save operations, which slowed down the system unnecessarily.
 By using async/await, the store was able to be significantly accelerated.
 + We made all core components replacable with DI, e.g. IStorage, IFolderStructure, IObjectSerializer